 Vancouver School Board

 I graduated with an MFA in creative nonfiction writing from Goucher College, Maryland in the summer of 2009.
-I was runner-up for the Chris White Award for best memoir excerpt of the graduating class.
 Decades ago, I received my bachelor of arts degree, with a major in History and minor in English, from the University of British Columbia in Vancouver, Canada.
 Before that, I attended Neuchatel Junior College in Neuchatel, Switzerland and Mimico High School in Toronto, Ontario, Canada.

 Want to keep up-to-date on my teaching workshops and offerings?
 Click here: Keep me informed